top of page

 Assembly

-Sew any flowers in place and optionally add a small bead at centre front of each flower.
+Sew any tassels and flowers in place and optionally add a small bead at centre front of each flower.

 Weave in ends and block to shape, using starch if desired, following product manufacturer’s instructions.